 Proper lighting and building security are major factors in reducing crime on campus.
 Facilities Management maintains TSC College buildings and grounds with concern for safety and security.
 Inspections of campus facilities are conducted regularly, and repairs are made as quickly as possible.
-All members of the campus community are encouraged to report safety hazards, such as broken locks and windows, to Facilities Management or Campus Security.
+All members of the campus community are encouraged to report safety hazards, such as broken locks and windows, to facilities or campus security.